npm/node-semver/README.md

 ### Ranges

 * validRange(range): Return the valid range or null if it's not valid
-* satisfies(version, range): Return true if the version satisfies the range.
+* satisfies(version, range, stableOnly): Return true if the version satisfies the range.
-* maxSatisfying(versions, range): Return the highest version in the list that satisfies the range, or null if none of them do.
+* maxSatisfying(versions, range, stableOnly): Return the highest version in the list that satisfies the range, or null if none of them do.
 * gtr(version, range): Return true if version is greater than all the versions possible in the range.